estellechoi/TIL/docs/typescript/cheatsheet.md

 <br />

-Type Guard function is mostly named with `is` prefix.
+Type Guard functions are mostly named with `is-` prefix to implicit it will return a `boolean` type value.

 ```typescript
 // Type Guard Function